PrismarineJS/mineflayer/doc/api.md

 Food saturation acts as a food "overcharge".
 Food values will not decrease while the saturation is over zero.
 Players logging in automatically get a saturation of 5.0.
 Eating food increases the saturation as well as the food bar.

+#### bot.physics

+Edit these numbers to tweak gravity, jump speed, terminal velocity, etc.
+Do this at your own risk.

 ### Events